Last Modified: June 17th, 2021

 #2: Future Growth & System Migration Strategy

-Both Intacct and Netsuite should be more than capable to serve the majority of most SMB’s accounting / financial management needs however Intacct is now one of several ERP and accounting products that Sage is selling within the marketplace.
+Both Intacct and NetSuite should be more than capable to serve the majority of most SMB’s accounting / financial management needs however Intacct is now one of several ERP and accounting products that Sage is selling within the marketplace.
 Does Sage expect customers to start with Sage One, then over time reimplement with Sage Live, only to have to rip and replace that with Sage Intacct or Sage X3 as they grow?
 Sage One, Sage Live, Sage Intacct and X3 are all siloed products with no shared codebase, common design principles, or clear migration path.
-NetSuite is one ERP product, one codebase and one platform that can accomodate businesses regardless of industry, region, or market segment.
+NetSuite is one ERP product, one codebase and one platform that can accommodate businesses regardless of industry, region, or market segment.

 The argument could be made that Oracle has multiple ERP products as well.
 The big distinction here is that you can start with NetSuite today as a small 1-10 employee company and scale up to a billion dollar enterprise on a single platform.
 With NetSuite the sky is the limit in terms of scalability.
 With Intacct this is just not the case.